Quick Start - Server

 )

-The Featureflow Client will maintain an optimised cache of all your feature rules.
+The client maintains an optimised cache of your feature rules and receives real-time updates.

 - Java